-I am a philosopher who has published and taught extensively on psychoanalysis, biopolitics, Marxism, and French and Italian thought.
-Questions regarding anthropogenesis, the origins, transmission and modification of social structures, and a materialist approach to the ontological and political nature of the human animal are crucial concerns in all strands of my current and past investigations.
+I am a philosopher who has published and taught extensively on psychoanalysis, philosophy of religion, French and Italian theory, biopolitics, and Marxism.
+Questions regarding subjectivation, the origins, transmission and modification of social structures, and the ontological and political nature of the human animal are crucial concerns in all strands of my current and past investigations.
+My orientation is realist and materialist.

 My books include Subjectivity and Otherness (MIT Press, 2007); The Italian Difference (Re.press, 2009 (edited with Alberto Toscano); Lacan and Philosophy (Re.press, 2014); Italian Thought Today (Routledge, 2014); The Not-Two: Logic and God in Lacan (MIT Press, 2016); The Virtual Point of Freedom (Northwestern University Press, 2016); and Zhelanie i Naslazdenie (Skifia Print, 2020).
 I translated books by Agamben and Virno into English and by Žižek into Italian.

 I recently completed a new book (co-authored with Adrian Johnston), titled God Is Undead.
-Agnosticism and Atheism in Psychoanalysis, which aims at further developing some of the main themes I outlined in The Not-Two.
-I am presently researching a book on ontological and political in-difference (the latter as specifically applied to neo-capitalist bureaucracy).
+Agnosticism and Atheism in Psychoanalysis, which aims at further developing some of the main themes I introduced in The Not-Two.
+I am currently writing a monograph on Lacan and Badiou, their "homologous" formalised ontologies and psychoanalysis as a truth-procedure, tentatively titled Letter and Event.
+Lacan, Badiou, and the Future of Psychoanalysis.
+The long-term general objective of these projects is formulating what over the years I have been referring to as a para-ontology of in-difference, or meta-critical realism.